Model task Submit one portfolio

 Scored

-The official leaderboard uses one valid one-shot pick per model from the selected official run.
+The benchmark result uses one valid frozen portfolio per model from the selected public run.

 Not scored